 Sciatica vs. Piriformis Syndrome: How to Tell the Difference

 “Sciatica” gets used as a catch-all for leg pain, but not all leg pain is true sciatica.
 Piriformis syndrome can feel similar — and the right plan depends on where the irritation actually starts.
-Here’s how we help patients in Logansport make sense of it.
+If symptoms are persistent or recurring, start with our Sciatica Treatment page.
+If you also have low back pain, see Low Back Pain Treatment.

 • When to stop guessing and get examined